 Students concentrate on three areas of forensics: Serology (blood/DNA), blood spatter analysis and trace evidence.
 Students use a "hands-on" approach to identify and collect this type of evidence and learn the techniques, used by crime-Laboratory criminalists, to analyze evidence.

-ADMINISTRATION OF JUSTICE 381 Law Enforcement Internship

-The Students provide voluntary service to a law enforcement agency of their choice to determine whether police work will be a career goal.
+ADMINISTRATION OF JUSTICE 381 Law Enforcement Internship 3 UNITS LECTURE 1 HOUR.
+LABORATORY 8 HOURS The Students provide voluntary service to a law enforcement agency of their choice to determine whether police work will be a career goal.
+ADMINISTRATION OF JUSTICE 391 Firearms Evidence Analysis 3 UNITS LECTURE 3 HOURS Students learn forensic firearms evidence through the study of topics including, but not limited to, firearms; ammunition; ballistics; forensic firearms examination; gunshot residue examination; and gun-handling tests.
+ADMINISTRATION OF JUSTICE 396 Traffic Collision Investigation 3 UNITS LECTURE 3 HOURS Advisory: English 28 and 67.